Read an article about Barbara, “Up Close with Barbara DeMarco-Barrett” in Coast Magazine, published by the Orange County Register, September 2018.

 Her essays and articles have seen print in various publications including The Author’s Guild Bulletin, The Los Angeles Review of Books, Orange Coast Magazine, Westways, The Los Angeles Times, The Writer, Writer’s Digest, Poets & Writers, The Toronto Sun, and Sunset.

 She is also a writing instructor.
-Throughout the year she teaches “Pen on Fire” for Gotham Writers Workshop (online), and she teaches two private workshops held at her studio in Corona del Mar, CA. She co-hosts “Writers on Writing” on KUCI-FM, broadcasting from UC-Irvine, which streams live at www.kuci.org and iTunes / college radio.
+Throughout the year she teaches “Pen on Fire” for Gotham Writers Workshop (online), teaches at Saddleback College’s Emeritus Institute, and teaches two private workshops held at her studio in Corona del Mar, CA. She co-hosts “Writers on Writing” on KUCI-FM, broadcasting from UC-Irvine, which streams live at www.kuci.org and iTunes / college radio.
 Visit iTunes to subscribe to the show’s podcast and whenever a new show is uploaded (usually a week after airing), it will land in your podcast inbox.

 She hasn’t always been a writer (who has?).
-Barbara has worked as an ice cream scooper, Avon lady, auto parts runner, baker, waitress, restaurant manager, crisis intervention counselor, weight counselor, secretary, semiconductor inspector, freelance bookkeeper, voice over actor, actress (Anyplace But Here, a CBS special that aired on Philadelphia affiliates), and more.
+Barbara worked at Burger King, as an ice cream scooper, Avon lady, auto parts runner, baker, waitress, restaurant manager, crisis intervention counselor, weight counselor, secretary, semiconductor inspector, freelance bookkeeper, voice over actor, actress (Anyplace But Here, on a CBS special, Philadelphia affiliates).
+We could go on.
+Many jobs, lots of material for a writer.

 Q&A with Barbara DeMarco-Barrett (From 2015 and before)